 Related Questions

 How do you get product management to focus more on customer problems and solving them, and less on shipping features that customers don't need?What are some effective methods for a PMM to have their research influence the product roadmap?
-How do you recommend Product Marketing get looped into conversations earlier to help influence the roadmap, instead of being notified after it's already in development or released and ready for Go-to-Market?How can product marketing manager influence a product roadmap when the roadmap is already full with multiple requests from customers, product vision or engineering items?As a product marketer, how do you know if you're a better fit to be a product manager?What specific areas of roadmap influence do you think product marketing can help the most with?
+How do you recommend Product Marketing get looped into conversations earlier to help influence the roadmap, instead of being notified after it's already in development or released and ready for Go-to-Market?How do you more effectively influence product roadmap priorities and timeline?As a product marketer, how do you know if you're a better fit to be a product manager?What specific areas of roadmap influence do you think product marketing can help the most with?